goncalomcoliveira/UnityEssentialUtilities/README.md

-# UnityEssentialHelpers
+# UnityEssentialUtilities
-A compilation of useful generic helpers for any Unity projects.
+A collection of useful generic utilities for any Unity projects.